lmarena/arena-catalog/README.md

 pip3 install -r requirements.txt
 ```

-#### Update scatterplot data
+#### Update leaderboard data
 You will need a data dump named `results.pkl` that you add to your local repository before running the `update_leaderboard_data.py` script.
-Please contact the LMArena team for the latest `results.pkl` file, or you can use historical data that was published to Huggingface and set `GENERATE_HISTORICAL_CHART = True` in `update_leaderboard_data.py`.
+This update is handled by the LMArena team currently and you can check the `data` folder to see the last time the leaderboard data was updated.

 ```
 python update_leaderboard_data.py